 Toccoa’s devotion to historic preservation is evident all along Doyle Street.
 The entire downtown has been added to the National Register of Historic Places and many of the buildings have been restored or are in the process of being restored to their original brick facades.
 Red brick paved sidewalks lead past ice cream shops, antique malls, and country diners.
 This city of 10,000 captured the national spotlight when its Main Street program was named one of the top ten revitaization efforts in the United States.

-At the suggestion of the Welcome Center employee, I stopped at the Cornerstone Restaurant for lunch and was pleasantly surprised – not only because I enjoyed an absolutely delicious vegetarian meal, but also because of the warm welcome I received.
+At the suggestion of the Welcome Center employee, I stopped at the X-Factor Grill and Cornerstone Restaurant for lunch and was pleasantly surprised – not only because I enjoyed an absolutely delicious vegetarian meal, but also because of the warm welcome I received.
 In fact, every single person I met in this town was friendly; one man, seeing my camera, even suggested I check out the selection of used lenses available in the antique mall.

 With so much to see and do in the area, my “quick stop” turned into a two-day stay.
 Toccoa borders the Chattahoochee National Forest, Lake Russell Wildlife Management Area, Yonah Lake, the Tugaloo River, and Lake Hartwell.
 The area is rich in Cherokee Indian history as it was the center of the Cherokee Nation during the mid-1700’s.
 Numerous special events held throughout the year include the Toccoa Harvest Festival, the Currahee Arts Festival, Taste of Toccoa, and the Currahee Military Weekend, during which paratroopers who trained at Camp Toccoa and Currahee Mountain reminisce about their training experiences.